-There are so many great travel apps that can come in handy for your Europe trip!
+There are so many great travel apps for Europe that can make your European adventure smoother, and even more fun!
 So where to start?
 Which travel apps are the most necessary or beneficial for your getaway?
-Aside from the obvious map, accommodation, and flight apps, here are a few apps I feel I benefited from using on my trip, and I think you could benefit from too! 🙂 Here are the best travel apps for Europe:
+Aside from the obvious map, accommodation, and flight apps, here are a few apps for traveling in Europe I feel I benefited from using on my trip, and I think you could benefit from too! 🙂 Here are the best travel apps for Europe:

 The BEST travel apps for Europe

 Pretty boring, but this travel app really came in handy for me in Europe.
 XE Currency allows you to add any currency to your list and then translates the one you’re working with to its equivalency in all of your other listed currencies.